innofactororg/bicep-action/README.md

   The workflow will try to register the specified providers in addition to the providers that is detected in code by deployment validate.

+  Use the value **"disable"** to prevent the workflow from trying to register Azure resource providers.

   Default: **""**

 - **azure_provider_wait_count**: Times to check provider status before giving up.